 The family will receive friends 4 to 6 p.m.
 Friday, Nov.
 8, 2019 at Vaschak-Kirila Funeral Home, 3100 Canfield Road, Youngstown, Ohio, with a Masonic service to be held at 5:45 p.m.
 On November 9, 2019, there will be visitation at 10:30 a.m. with a service to follow at 11:30 a.m. at Christ Church Presbyterian, 1933 Canfield Road, Youngstown, Ohio.
 Following the service there will be a procession to Forest Lawn Memorial Park Cemetery, 5400 Market Street, Boardman, Ohio, for the interment at the graveside.
 In lieu of flowers, gifts in memory of Jack Kemmer Walton can be directed to Camp Stambaugh Boy Scouts of America at 3712 Leffingwell Road, Canfield, Ohio 44406.

-To send flowers to Jack Kemmer Walton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jack Kemmer Walton, please visit our floral store.